Polight/lego/docs/50-configuring.md

 You should see that file to know the exhaustive list of parameters and what they do.

+You can either setup each of these values from a custom config file or directly from the command line arguments.

 ## Setup a Custom Configuration File

 Create a _lego.config.js_ file at the root of your project with the following: